vespian/certcheck/README.md

-# _Certchecker_
+# _check_cert_

-_Certchecker is a certificate expiration check capable of scanning GIT repos and sending data on expiring/expired certificates back to the monitoring system (currently only Riemann)._
+_check_cert is a certificate expiration check capable of scanning GIT repos and sending data on expiring/expired certificates back to the monitoring system (currently only Riemann)._

 ## Project Setup

-In order to run certchecker you need to following dependencies installed:
+In order to run check_certer you need to following dependencies installed:
 - Bernhard - Riemann client library (https://github.com/banjiewen/bernhard)
 - Google's protobuf library
 - yaml bindings for python (http://pyyaml.org/)